StefansAI/TTL-6510-Computer/README.md

   <img src="docs/assets/images/page_14/external_memory.png"/>
 </div>
 <br>
 The C64 had up to 64K Byte RAM and additional ROM areas that can be mapped.
 Today the memory selection is so much easier.
 So, here are 64K Byte static RAM and 128K Flash with only the lower 64K in use here.
-The connections of adress bus and data bus are straight forward.
+The connections of address bus and data bus are straight forward.
 The chip select generation is a bit more complicated to imitate the C64 scheme (see <a href="https://www.c64os.com/post/6510procport">Processor Port</a>)
 <br>
 <div style="text-align: center;">
   <img src="docs/assets/images/page_14/procportmapping.png"/>